WoolyMamooth/dcalerts/README.md

  - `send_error` : Optional.
 If it is set to `True` any errors that stop the program will be sent to the `webhook` as well. `False` by default.
  - `error_message` : Optional.
 This will be the message sent together with the error text if an error is encountered.
 Default is `"ERROR:"`.

 Messages can be *strings*, *lists*, *lists of lists*, or *functions*.
-If you use anything but the most basic sending functions your message will first pass through the `make_message` function.
+Your message will always pass through the `make_message()` function.
 This will execute all functions in the message, cast everything to string and fuse together all items of the list in order putting the `separator` string between them.
 For example this is a valid message you could put in `after`:
 ```python
 def result_function():
     return ["Something something", 42]